 Director: Niki Caro

-Cast: Kevin Costner, Maria Bello, Ramiro Rodriguez
+go site Cast: Kevin Costner, Maria Bello, Ramiro Rodriguez

 “McFarland, USA” started to look like yet another sports team film where a coach turns around a bunch of losers into winners.

 And just then I was wondering this to be sports underdogs repeat, the genuineness of the story, the pitch perfect performance by Kevin Costner and some lovely locales and grand natural settings started to win me in.
 Then onwards it was a ride that made me cry, smile and imagine that as a human race for us nothing is impossible and there are many who scale beyond so many hardships to achieve what a majority can’t even think of.

 The story begins in August 1987 in Boise, Idaho, when a high school football coach named Jim White — that name will end up being very convenient to the story — gets fired from his job after throwing a shoe in the direction of a snotty kid who’s talking back to him, accidentally bloodying him.
 The coach, with a history of anger issues, has to move to McFarland, California, because the only school that’s ready to hire him is there, in the hinterlands of America.